FMTools/FeatureIDE-wiki/Statistic-View.md

 The second will expand on the first double-click.
 If expanded, clicking on this node again sort the Objects in alphabetical or descending order.
 In addition to the features of the class-node, the field-node and the method-node shows there type respectively the type of the parameter and the return-value-type.

 The fourth node displays the lines of code (LOC) sorted by extensions or features.
 In expanded state the extension-node informs about LOC in existing extensions in the project (with LOC- no images!) in sum and on the next level in detail.
 The feature-node works analogue.
 By double-click again on the expanded node the sub-nodes are sortable by alphabetical or descent order.
+Recently following extensions ignore comments for LOC-counting: java, c, h, jj, jak, cs.
+Default solution only counts the lines of code without spaces and empty lines.

 [![implementation example]( http://i.imgur.com/SlHKcGk.png)](http://i.imgur.com/SlHKcGk.png)